What Are The Characteristics Of A Rapha Counselor?

-Mark has been in the people helping professions for 14 years.
+Mark has been in the helping profession in a myriad of ways for most of his adult life.
 He graduated from the South Houston Bible Institute in 1988 and served as a pastor in churches in Houston and Irving.
-He received his counseling training at the University of North Texas and at Rapha, where he has worked for three years.
-Mark has also served as a part time Chaplain at Irving Baylor Hospital for the past three years.
+He received his counseling training at the University of North Texas and at Rapha, where he has worked since 1999.

 Steven has a Master’s degree in Counseling from Dallas Baptist University and a Master of Divinity degree from Southwestern Baptist Theological Seminary.
 His undergraduate degree includes concentrations in psychology, Biblical studies, and music.
 Steve is licensed as a professional counselor (L.P.C.).
 As a member of the American Association of Christian Counselors, Steven receives updates on ongoing training opportunities and the latest counseling resources available from a Christian perspective.

-Steven and his wife Kay, a registered nurse, have three married daughters.
+Steven and his wife Kay have been married since 1976 and have three married daughters and 10 grandchildren.
 They have lived and served as cross-cultural missionaries for over sixteen years in Africa.
-Steven has thirty years experience in Christian ministry professions.
-They both currently enjoy leading weekly Bible study groups in their local church.
+Steven has more than thirty years experience in Christian ministry professions and enjoys teaching a weekly Bible study and facilitating a grief support group at his church.